aemxn/th-backend/README.md

 5. Create a model for this route
     - in `/models` folder
     - Models &mdash; only put database schema here, no business logic
-6. Create a view to be rendered for this route
-    - in `/views` folder
-    - Views &mdash; currently using Jade view engine.
-Soon to be changed.
-Data is fed by controller.

 ### Naming convention

 Naming convention is important for easy code navigation.
-Every routes, controllers, repository, models, and views are using the same name.
+Every routes, controllers, repository, and models are using the same name.

 Depending on where the file came from, append it with its corresponding folder.